eshita53/Progmramming_6/dask/README.md

 chmod +x run.sh
 ```

-Then run the following to start the whole applications
+Then run the following to start the whole application

 ```bash
 ./run.sh